holadepo/docs/astro/configure-deployment.md

 This guide walks you through the process of creating and configuring an Airflow Deployment.

-## Astro Runtime Versions

-The Astro Runtime versions provided in the Cloud UI are limited to patches for the most recent major and minor releases.
-Deprecated versions of Astro Runtime aren't available.
-To upgrade your Astro Runtime version, you’ll need to update your Docker image.
-For more information about upgrading Astro Runtime, see [Upgrade Astro Runtime](upgrade-runtime.md).

 ## Configure a Workspace

 When you first sign up for Astro, you can expect to be invited to a Workspace created for your team.
 Within a Workspace, you can create Deployments and push DAGs to any Deployment from the Astro CLI or from a CI/CD process.
 You're free to invite other users to that Workspace and create as many Deployments as you'd like.